YangLiu1024/LearnAndShare/repo-manage-tools/git-repo.md

 drwxr-xr-x 1 wa-clxie 1049089   0 Aug 27 11:21 projects/
 drwxr-xr-x 1 wa-clxie 1049089   0 Aug 27 11:20 repo/
 ```
+note that for each project, it has no local branch yet

 ### Check repo status
 ```git
 repo status